kk-spartans/scholars-cup/01 - Introductory Questions/09 - Supporting someone's second chance at life/09 - Supporting someone's second chance at life.md

 ## How We Can Help Them

- - Believe them before they do anything trustworthy, this encourages them to gain your (and other people's trust).
+ - Believe them before they do anything trustworthy, this encourages them to gain your (and other people's) trust.
  - Shut up and listen, or just pretend to listen - they probably won't even care.
 Some people just need a human echo chamber.
  - Stop reminding them of their past, especially accidentally.
  - Don't smother them in support that they don't want.
 Respect their boundaries.